-The COVID-19 pandemic has made 2020 a year unlike any other; and, unfortunately, infection rates are once again on the rise.
-With the fall and winter seasons being dangerous times for drivers in South Carolina as well, many drivers in our state will face the unique challenge of seeking to recover their losses in the midst of the pandemic.
+The COVID-19 pandemic has made 2020 a year unlike any other, and, unfortunately, infection rates are once again on the rise.
+With the fall and winter seasons being dangerous times for drivers in South Carolina, many drivers in our state will face the unique challenge of seeking to recover their losses in the midst of the pandemic.

 3 Ways the COVID-19 Pandemic May Affect Your Auto Accident Insurance Claim

 As with all of the effects of the COVID-19 pandemic, the effects on auto accident claims are continuing to change and evolve.
 With this in mind, here are three ways that the pandemic may impact your insurance claim after an auto accident in South Carolina:

 1. The Insurance Claim Process May Take Longer than Usual

 From layoffs to adjusters working from home while attempting to juggle their children’s home school schedules and various other day-to-day activities, several factors may lead to your insurance claim taking longer than usual.
 As a claimant, however, it is important for you to remain vigilant and take all of the steps you need to take as promptly as possible.